Skip to main content

 Discovery

-• An organisation discovery service has been configured to allow users to sign in to your application when navigating directly to your site e.g. from a search engine.
+• An organization discovery service has been configured to allow users to sign in to your application when navigating directly to your site, e.g. from a search engine

 Attributes